Foshan Ancestral Temple: History

 It was first built in the Song dynasty during the reign of Emperor Zhezong, in the Yuanfeng Era (1078-1085), but was ruined towards the end of the Yuan Dynasty.
 It was rebuilt in the 5th year of the Hongwu Era of the Ming Dynasty (1372).
 The temple is dedicated to Beidi (the "Northern God"), a Cantonese form of the "Dark Warrior" Xuanwu, who is said to have power over the waters of Guangdong.

 After the foundation of the People's Republic of China in 1949, the temple was converted into Foshan Municipal Museum and listed as one of the main cultural relics under the preservation by the Guangdong provincial government.

 Architecture

 Foshan Ancestral Temple consists of Ancestral Temple, Confucius Temple (孔庙), Huang Feihong Memorial Hall (黄飞鸿纪念馆) and Ip Man Hall (叶问堂).

 The Ancestral Temple worships the Taoist deity Xuan Wu, known as the Northern Emperor.
-The ancient building was built in 11 century, and now is a key cultural relic protected by the State Council.
-It opened for a visit in the year 1956.
+The ancient building was built in the 11th century, and now is a key cultural relic protected by the State Council.
+It opened for a visit in 1956.

 The Confucius Temple was constructed in 1911.
 It is an important place for people to admire the eminent ancient Chinese educator Confucius.
 The historic site is protected by the Foshan Municipal Government and received visitors since 1981.

-Huang Feihong Memorial Hall and Ip Man Hall were newly founded in the first year of the 21 century to commemorate two Foshan born martial art masters Huang Feihong and Ip Man.
+Huang Feihong Memorial Hall and Ip Man Hall were newly founded in the first year of the 21st century to commemorate two Foshan born martial art masters Huang Feihong and Ip Man.